jinscodes/Blog_nextJS/data/posts/ts-compiler-options.md

 The target property also automatically determines the default value of the lib property.
 Therefore, the target property and the lib property can be directly matched in the recommended manner, but only the target property can be specified for convenience.
 Among the target property values, there is an ESNext option value, which refers to the JavaScript version of the most recent function.
 This setting should be used carefully because the version ESNext points to may vary depending on the current version of TypeScript.

-🚨 However, if there is a Promise code in the type script source code, it is not supported by ES5, so compiling TypeScript causes errors, so be aware of this.
+🚨 However, if there is a Promise code in the TypeScript source code, it is not supported by ES5, so compiling TypeScript causes errors, so be aware of this.

 ```json
 "compilerOptions": {